konpeki02/Stock-Discord-Bot/README.md

 - *bot.py* - Contains the Discord Bot and scrapper
 - *scrapper.py* - Allows to test the Discord Bot to ensure it is online
 - *test_bot.py* - Unittest for commands of discord bot
-- *test_scrapper.py - Unittest for testing functionality of scrapper from Yahoo Finance
+- *test_scrapper.py* - Unittest for testing functionality of scrapper from Yahoo Finance
 - *agent.json* - Stores the user agent information for scrapping
 - *key.json* - Stores the Discord Bot Token

 ## To Run the Bot
 1. Download all the files from the repository.
-2. Compile the *main.py* file using `python main.py`.
+2. Run the *bot.py* file using `python bot.py`.
 3. Ensure the discord bot is added to server.
 4. A message should appear noting the discord bot is online `Logged on...`.